sisk-http/docs/docs/fundamentals/request-handlers.md

 There are two types of request handlers:

-- **BeforeResponse**: defines that the request handler will be executed before calling the router callback, but after the contents is loaded and ready.
+- **BeforeResponse**: defines that the request handler will be executed before calling the router action.
-- **AfterResponse**: defines that the request handler will be executed after calling the router callback.
-Sending an HTTP response in this context will overwrite the router's HTTP response.
+- **AfterResponse**: defines that the request handler will be executed after calling the router action.
+Sending an HTTP response in this context will overwrite the router's action response.

 Both requests handlers can override the actual router callback function response.
 By the way, request handlers can be useful for validating a request, such as authentication, content, or any other information, such as storing information, logs, or other steps that can be performed before or after a response.